Nomadic Skies

 • Spiritual and cultural aspects and symbolism of textiles and weaving.

-Supported creative sessions with to work with local artisans to develop personal skills, and time for your own creativity inspired by the culture, skills and landscapes of the High Himalaya.
+• Time for your own creativity inspired by the culture, skills and landscapes of the High Himalaya.

 Nomadic Skies